Lutando/docs-oxd/howto-doc-oxd.md

 ## Section 3 - Config

 Developers should be able to persist configuration and registration properties on the file system.
 Optional DB or other storage is also ok.
+These would be configuration for your library--not oxd configuration which is documented in the oxd docs.

 ## Section 4 - Sample Code